whyliuxing/reverse-engineering-journal/README.md

 ## *General Knowledge (12/18/16)*
 * (Intel Specific) value stored in RAM is in little-endian but when moved to registers it is in big-endian
-* the 8 32-bit general-purpose registers(GPRs) for x86 architecture: eax, ebx, ecx, edx, edi, esi, ebp, and esp
-* For x64 architecture, there are 18 general-purpose registers(GPRs)
+* The 8 32-bit general-purpose registers (GPRs) for x86 architecture: eax, ebx, ecx, edx, edi, esi, ebp, and esp.
+For x64 architecture, there are 18 general-purpose registers (GPRs).
+GPRs are used for temporary storage and can be directly accessed/changed in user code (e.g. mov eax, 1)
+* The 5 32-bit memory index registers for x86 architecture: esi, edi, esp, ebp, eip.
+Most of them are also GPRs except esp and eip.
+They usually contain memory addresses.
+But obviously, if a memory index register is used as a GPR instead, it can contain any value
+* Control registers: EFLAGS.
+EFLAGS is a 32-bit register.
+It contains values of 32 boolean flags that indicate results from executing the previous instruction.
+EFLAGS is used by JCC instruction to decide whether to jump or not.
-* Calling Conventions(x86):
+* Calling Conventions (x86):
   + CDECL: arguments pushed on stack from right to left.
 Caller cleaned up stack after
   + STDCALL: arguments pushed on stack from right to left.
 Callee cleaned up stack after
   + FASTCALL: first two arguments passed in ecx and edx.
 If there are more, they are pushed onto the stack